CJP-Whitt/Frisbee-Flight/Utilities/README.md

 The Utilities directory is for peripheral device setup and first time usage testing.
-If you are looking for more general setup/testing used the files in the Tests directory.
+If you are looking for more general setup/testing check the tests folder.